f5devcentral/f5-big-iq-lab/docs/class5/module9/lab1.rst

 - Click on Access Control (IAM)
 - Click on Add
 - Select Role Assignment
-- Select "Contributor" in the drop down for the Role
+- Select "Contributor" in the drop-down for the Role
 - Type in the Application name created in Step 1.
 - Click on Save